Clark County Ohio assistance programs.

 Medway Methodist Church - Call (937) 849-1478 for hours.

 There are several other pantries in the Clark County Ohio region.
 Hundreds of families, seniors, and struggling residents turn to the non-profits and charities every month.
-More on food pantries in Clark County Ohio.
+Many Springfield agencies also have soup kitchens and/or offer help with EBT SNAP applications.
+More on free food pantries in Clark County Ohio.

 Community clinics and free health care in Clark County